Shift and ‘on-call’ work may be required, particularly where manufacturing/production equipment is in continual 24-hour operation.

 - Processing companies

-Opportunities are advertised online, by careers services, in newspapers and trade publications such as Quality World and vacancy lists produced by the Chartered Quality Institute.
-Some larger employers operate graduate training schemes; early applications for these are advisable.
+Opportunities are advertised online, by careers services and on websites such as Quality Jobs (the jobs website of the Chartered Quality Institute) and New Scientist Jobs.
+Some larger employers operate graduate training schemes in quality assurance; early applications for these are advisable.

-A degree or higher national diploma (HND) in any subject is acceptable for entry into the profession.
-However, employers prefer qualifications in subjects such as business studies/management, materials science/technology, food science/technology, textile technology, polymer science/technology, process engineering, production engineering, physics or mathematics.
+Although a degree or higher national diploma (HND) in any subject may be acceptable for entry into the profession, you might find that an employer expects candidates to have studied a subject relevant to the industry in which they operate.
+This might include materials science/technology, food science/technology, textile technology, polymer science/technology, process engineering, production engineering, physics or mathematics.
+Some employers will look favourably on business studies/management qualifications, too.

 Membership with the Chartered Quality Institute (CQI) can help to show your commitment to your field and will provide opportunities for continuing professional development (CPD), as well as networking events.